aws-samples/hyperledger-on-kubernetes/workshop-remote-peer/README.md

 cd hyperledger-on-kubernetes
 vi remote-peer/scripts/env-remote-peer.sh
 ```
-* You can choose any value for PEER_ORGS and PEER_DOMAINS, as long as it's one of the following.
-Select the SAME value
-  for PEER_ORGS and PEER_DOMAINS, do not select PEER_ORGS=org1 and PEER_DOMAINS=org2.
-Options are:
-    * PEER_ORGS=org1, PEER_DOMAINS=org1
-    * PEER_ORGS=org2, PEER_DOMAINS=org2

 * Edit the file `remote-peer/scripts/env-remote-peer.sh`.
-Update the following fields:
-    * Set PEER_ORGS to one of the organisations in the Fabric network.
-Example: PEER_ORGS="org1"
-    * Set PEER_DOMAINS to one of the domains in the Fabric network.
-Example: PEER_DOMAINS="org1"
-    * Set PEER_PREFIX to any name you choose.
-This will become the name of your peer on the network.
+Update PEER_PREFIX to any name you choose.
+This will become
+the name of your peer on the network.
 Try to make this unique within the network - your alias would work.
 Example: PEER_PREFIX="michaelpeer"
 * Don't change anything else.

-TIP: You'll be using the peer prefix and organisation you set above in many places.
+TIP: You'll be using the peer prefix you set above in many places.
 It will make your life easier
-if you do a search/replace in this README, replacing all 'michaelpeer' with your prefix, and all 'org' with
+if you do a search/replace in this README, replacing all 'michaelpeer' with your prefix.
+That way you can copy/paste
-the org you have selected.
-That way you can copy/paste the commands I provide below instead of having to edit them.
+the commands I provide below instead of having to edit them.

 ### Step 8: Register Fabric identities with the Fabric certificate authority
 Before we can start our Fabric peer we must register it with the Fabric certificate authority (CA).
 All participants in